jundalisay/spblist/content/en/research/descartes/meteors/discourse-08b.md

 There is no reflection either.

-3. The plurality of refractions is not necessary
+3. **The plurality of refractions is not necessary**

 There is only one here.

 But I judged that at least one was needed, and even one whose effect was not destroyed by a contrary one.

-If the surfaces `MN` and `NP` were parallel, the rays straightening as much in one as they could bend in the other, would not produce these colors.
+If the surfaces `MN` and `NP` were parallel, the rays would not produce these colors because they would straighten in one as they could bend in the other.

 <!-- Light was necessary.

 ; for without it nothing is seen.
 And besides that I observed that shadow, or limitation to this light was necessary.  -->

-The limitation of this light was necessary.
+**The limitation of this light was necessary.**

-If the opaque body that is on `NP` is removed, the colors `FGH` cease to appear.
+If the opaque body that is on `NP` is removed, the colors on the paper cease to appear.

-If the opening `DE` is made large enough, the red, orange, and yellow, which are towards `F`, do not extend any further for that, nor do the green, blue, and violet, which are towards `H`, but all the rest of the space which is between two towards `G` remains white.
+If the opening `DE` is made large enough:
+- the red, orange, and yellow, which are towards `F`, do not extend any further
+- the green, blue, and violet, which are towards `H`also do not extend any further
+- all the rest of the space which is between two towards `G` remains white.

 Why are these colors different towards `H` than towards `F`, although refraction and shadow and light concur in the same way?

-I found that it is because of the action or movement of the fire-aether as particles of small balls that roll in the pores of earthly bodies.
+This is because of the action or movement of the fire-aether as particles of small balls that **roll in the pores of earthly bodies**.
 <!--  And conceiving the nature of light as I have described it in Optics, namely, as
 a certain very subtle matter -->